micmejia/bible-dump/NKJV/Leviticus/Lev 3.md

 ###### 1
-'When his offering _is_ a sacrifice of a peace offering, if he offers _it_ of the herd, whether male or female, he shall offer it without [^a]blemish before the Lord.
+'When his offering _is_ a sacrifice of a peace offering, if he offers _it_ of the herd, whether male or female, he shall offer it without blemish before the Lord.

 ###### 2
 And he shall lay his hand on the head of his offering, and kill it _at_ the door of the tabernacle of meeting; and Aaron's sons, the priests, shall sprinkle the blood all around on the altar.